HASwitchPlate/openHASP-custom-component/README.md

   *(string)* *(Required)* The MQTT topic your plate is configured with.

 **path:**\
   *(path)* *(Optional)* Path to a `pages.jsonl` file containing design for this plate, to be loaded on Home Assistant start and on plate availability (becoming online). _Note:_ Don't upload any `pages.jsonl` file to the plate's flash memory at all!
 This assumes your plate pages are empty at boot.
-See further down for requirements to use this.
+See further down in the services section for requirements to use this.

 **idle_brightness:**\
   *(int)* *(Optional)* The brightness of the screen when idle (before long idle).
 Numeric value between 0 and 100.
 Default 10.